 The thyroid glands are paired, lobed-like structures that wrap partly around the windpipe (trachea), about halfway down the neck of dogs.

-Benign thyroid tumors tend to increase in size over time and cause the over-production of thyroid hormones.
+Benign thyroid tumors tend to increase in size over time and cause thyroid glands to over-produce thyroid hormones.

 Malignant thyroid tumors, on the other hand, seldom cause the problem of hormone over-production.
-Instead, they tend to spread both locally and to other parts of the body, especially the lungs and the regional lymph nodes, and they can also grow into other structures nearby such as the windpipe, esophagus, and blood vessels.
+Instead, they tend to spread both locally and to other parts of the body, especially the lungs and the regional lymph nodes.
+They can also grow into other structures nearby such as the windpipe, esophagus, and blood vessels.

 Unfortunately for dogs, most thyroid tumors that arise (about 90%) are malignant and deadly (as you can see from this post.)